Need help? Report fraud on 0800 110 929

 Essential tips to help keep your bank details safe

-Never share sensitive information
+Never share secret information

 Read your banking notifications

-Report lost or stolen devices
+Report lost or stolen devices and fraudulent SIM swaps

-If you suspect a fraudulent SIM swap or number port, contact your service provider to block the SIM card and let us know immediately on 0800110929.
+If your mobile device is lost or has been stolen, or you suspect a fraudulent SIM swap or number port, contact your service provider to block the SIM card and let us know immediately by calling 0800 110 929.

 Avoid unfamiliar websites